It took Fujimi quite a long time before they did a 3rd gen RX-7 kit,

 Type A, B and C with the Type A being the ultimate RX-7, the fastest ever produced by Mazda.

 This limited edition kit is similar to the RX-7 Type RZ 2001 kit, the only differences are a new set of decals with additional rotary shaped 'Spirit R' emblems and the colors of the parts.
+New interior tub now has storage bins instead of rear seats.

 The box art shows some pictures of a full size 'Spirit R' Type A in Titanium gray Metallic color.